URGENT HELP HIDE

 Occupational Therapy

-We specialise in enabling children and young people to participate as fully as possible in the activities of everyday life, become as independent as possible, and interact with others and the world around them..
+We support children and young people to perform everyday activities, become as independent as possible, and interact with others and the world around them.

 The children who use our service find things like dressing, feeding, handwriting, socialising and play difficult.
-This could be due to a problem with their fine motor skills, co-ordination skills, perception skills and/or sensory processing (the ability to make sense of the world around them).
+This could be due to a problem with their fine motor skills, coordination skills, perception skills and/or sensory processing (the ability to make sense of the world around them).
+We also provide advice, and recommendations for equipment such as splints, sensory strategies, adapted cutlery, writing aids, specialist seating and switches.

 • Providing recommendations, approaches and activities to support your child in a range of different environments